 MSc in Behavioural Economics

-This is an exciting new course devoted to providing an in-depth training in the area of behavioural economics.
+This is an exciting relatively new course devoted to providing an in-depth training in the area of behavioural economics.
 Students will take a range of rigorous economic modules but will specialise in understanding a range of new models that incorporate the latest evidence on human decision making.
 As well as being trained in the core concepts and theories of behavioural economics, students will also learn about the range of empirical methods used to test ideas in this area in lab and field settings.
-The MSc will also cover the ethical, legal, and regulatory context for the ideas of behavioural economics.
+The MSc also covers the ethical, legal, and regulatory context for the ideas of behavioural economics.
 Thus, the students will be equipped to apply these ideas in a wide range of academic, business, and policy settings.

 This programme features small group teaching from leading economists and a supportive environment.
 Masters students are an integral part of our School community, attending research seminars and receiving a wide range of supports to help them prepare for their research thesis.

 UCD School of Economics is Ireland’s leading economics department.
-Our staff are experts with international reputations in a wide range of topics such as macroeconomics, econometrics, applied microeconomics, behavioural economics, health economics, international trade and economic history.
+Our staff are experts with international reputations in a wide range of topics such as macroeconomics, econometrics, applied microeconomics, behavioural economics, health economics, international trade, and economic history.
 School members play a significant role in debating economic policy issues and in contributing to the formulation of economic policy.
 This is the only MSc in this area in Ireland and it is one of the few worldwide with a strong policy and regulatory focus.

 Course content and structure